North Carolina School of Science and Mathematics: Academics

 NCSSM students are not given a class rank and are encouraged to strive for their best rather than competing against other students.
 Although students previously were not given grade point averages (GPAs), the school has since changed their ways to provide GPAs on transcripts and simplify the college application process.

 The school has done well in the national rankings for many years, including being listed as the 4th best public high school in the United States and the second best in North Carolina by Newsweek and being listed among The Washington Post's 2014 "top-performing schools with elite students.".
 In 2022, Niche deemed NCSSM the best public high school in the United States.
 Teachers at NCSSM have also won awards, with music instructor Phillip Riggs winning the Grammy Music Educator Award in 2016.

 Demographics

 During the 2013–2014 school year, NCSSM housed approximately 680 students.
 There were 346 seniors enrolled in the class of 2013.
 Currently, there are more females than males due to the larger number of female dormitory spaces.
 Approximately 56% of students are Caucasian, 26.6% are Asian American, 8.1% are African American, 5.5% are Hispanic, and 0.3% are Native American.
 The student population of NCSSM is designed to be a demographic reflection of the population of North Carolina as a whole; additionally, a certain number of slots are reserved for each congressional district.

 Academic achievement

 In 2018 the average SAT score was 1439 of 1600, the second highest in North Carolina.
-In 2019 it was also second highest in NC, with 1437 of 1600.
+In 2019 it was also second highest in North Carolina, with 1437 of 1600.